etjabajasphin/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Result:
-Thus the Eigenvalue and Eigenvector is successfully completed.
+Thus the Eigenvalue and Eigenvector is successfully completed using python